• Home

 With the Fed cutting interest rates on the dollar, and the Bank of Japan raising rates, the scene is set for both governments to prevent the dollar gaining against the yen, Turner says.
 Right on cue, the yen fell another 1% against the dollar yesterday.

-The dollar has been broadly weaker this year, falling 0.59% against a basket of foreign currencies for the year-to-date.
+The dollar has been broadly weaker this year, falling 0.59% against a basket of foreign currencies for the year to date.

-The challenge for the White House—assuming a weak dollar is key to its economic plans—will be sustaining the dollar’s weakness in the longer run.
+The challenge for the White House—assuming a weak dollar is key to its economic plans—will be sustaining the dollar’s weakness in the long run.
 Currently, the U.S. economy is fairly robust and unemployment is low, a scenario that implies the dollar is likely to strengthen.

 The S&P 500 was up 0.56% yesterday and is now back in positive territory for the year.

 That’s why the Fed’s minutes are being interpreted by many this morning as being relatively hawkish—meaning that the Federal Open Market Committee is less enthusiastic about cutting interest rates further.
-“Almost all members decided to maintain the target range for the federal funds rate at 3-1/2 to 3-3/4%,” the minutes say.
+“Almost all members decided to maintain the target range for the Federal funds rate at 3-1/2 to 3-3/4%,” the minutes say.
 That might set the stage for a rally in the dollar.
-The dollar rose 0.58% yesterday and is up 0.71% over the last five days.
+The dollar rose 0.58% yesterday and is up 0.71% over the past five days.

-Nonetheless, ING’s Turner thinks the ‘sell dollar’ sentiment will prevail.
+Nonetheless, ING’s Turner thinks the “sell dollar” sentiment will prevail.
 “We think the market’s sell dollar rally mentality remains,” he told clients.

 Here’s a snapshot of the markets this morning: